usr2r00t/Twitter_BOT/README.md

-# This is a Twitter BOT coded by me in Ruby only
+# This is a Twitter BOT coded by me in Ruby